Close

 Calculating the value of the home can come down to location, the state of the housing market, the length of time the house has been owned, and several other factors.
 This makes the division of home equity one of the most financially significant parts of divorce (if not the most financially significant part of the divorce), ultimately amounting to hundreds of thousands of dollars.

-What are the options for determining the value of the house in a divorce?
+Determining the value of the house in a divorce

 There are a number of ways to determine the value of your house for your divorce.
 You could get a formal appraisal, a comparative market analysis, or a property tax assessment.
 You could also use Zillow, Redfin, or another online price estimator.
 Many people start with a property detail report to learn the estimated value of their home as well as other details such as whether or not any taxes are owed or if their spouse has taken out any loans on the property that they were unaware of.